National Gallery of Art: Construction and later history

 The museum stands on the former site of the Baltimore and Potomac Railroad Station, where in 1881 a disgruntled office seeker, Charles Guiteau, shot President James Garfield (see James A. Garfield assassination).
-The station was demolished in 1908 because it did not conform to the McMillan Plan for the Mall.
+In 1908, the station was demolished because it did not conform to the McMillan Plan for the Mall.
 In 1918, temporary war buildings were constructed on the site; these were demolished by 1921 to construct the foundation of the George Washington Memorial Building, which was never completed.
 The site was then reassigned to the new National Gallery of Art.

 Designed by architect John Russell Pope, the new structure was completed and accepted by President Franklin D. Roosevelt on behalf of the American people on March 17, 1941.
 At the time of its inception it was the largest marble structure in the world.
 Neither Mellon nor Pope lived to see the museum completed; both died in late August 1937, only two months after excavation had begun.

 As anticipated by Mellon, the creation of the National Gallery encouraged the donation of other substantial art collections by a number of private donors.
 Founding benefactors included such individuals as Paul Mellon, Samuel H. Kress, Rush H. Kress, Ailsa Mellon Bruce, Chester Dale, Joseph Widener, Lessing J. Rosenwald and Edgar William and Bernice Chrysler Garbisch.

 The Gallery's East Building was constructed in the 1970s on much of the remaining land left over from the original congressional action.
 Andrew Mellon's children, Paul Mellon and Ailsa Mellon Bruce, funded the building.
 Designed by architect I. M. Pei, the contemporary structure was completed in 1978 and was opened on June 1 of that year by President Jimmy Carter.
 The new building was built to house the Museum's collection of modern paintings, drawings, sculptures, and prints, as well as study and research centers and offices.
 The design received a National Honor Award from the American Institute of Architects in 1981.

 The final addition to the complex is the National Gallery of Art Sculpture Garden.
 Completed and opened to the public on May 23, 1999, the location provides an outdoor setting for exhibiting a number of large pieces from the Museum's contemporary sculpture collection.

 In 2011, an extensive refurbishment and renovation of the French galleries were undertaken.
-As part of the celebration of the reopening of this wing, organist Alexander Frey performed 4 sold-out recitals of music of France in one weekend in the French Gallery.
+As part of the celebration of the reopening of this wing, organist Alexander Frey performed 4 sold-out recitals of French music in one weekend in the French Gallery.